Class of 2016

 University of MInnesota Medical School

-Always a curious and adventurous young girl, Ani spent her childhood playing outside, building forts, singing as much as possible, and incessantly asking “why”- all things she continues to do as a (sort of) adult.
-Ani was born and raised in Minneapolis, Minnesota, where her parents and two younger brothers still live.
+Always a curious and adventurous young girl, I spent my childhood playing outside, building forts, singing as much as possible, and incessantly asking “why”- all things I continue to do as a (sort of) adult.
+I was born and raised in Minneapolis, Minnesota, where my parents and two younger brothers still live.

 Michelle Kosmalski, MD